 Home & Family

-Utah is known for its strong focus on families, yet more must be done to ensure that women and girls can truly thrive in every setting.
-Key factors influencing family well‑being include healthy and balanced relationships, the distribution of unpaid domestic labor and care work, emotional labor, and effective communication.
-Although many Utah families strive for balance, perception gaps persist: 61% of women (vs. 73% of men) say housework is shared equitably, and 59.5% of women (vs. 73.2% of men) say the same about caregiving.
-When girls and women thrive in home and family, so do boys and men.
-Equipping individuals and families with the knowledge and skills to build healthy relationships and equitable partnerships strengthens homes and communities.
-By intentionally addressing the unique needs and challenges faced by women and girls, Utah can foster environments where every family member has the opportunity to thrive.
+Utah is widely recognized for its strong emphasis on family life; however, persistent challenges within the home context indicate that not all women and girls are able to thrive equally.
+Unequal divisions of unpaid domestic labor, caregiving responsibilities, and emotional labor—along with gaps in communication and relationship health—continue to affect family well‑being.
+While many Utah families strive for balance, notable perception gaps remain: 61% of women (compared to 73% of men) report that housework is shared equitably, and 59.5% of women (compared to 73.2% of men) say the same about caregiving.
+These disparities highlight the need for continued efforts to support more equitable and healthy family dynamics across the state.
+When women and girls are supported and able to thrive within their families, the benefits extend to boys, men, and entire households.
+Providing individuals and families with the knowledge and skills to build healthy relationships and equitable partnerships strengthens both homes and communities.
+By intentionally addressing the distinct challenges faced by women and girls, Utah can foster family environments where every member has the opportunity to thrive.

 Key Resources